 Come let us find out such interesting facts about the set up of administration of Jammu Kashmir.

-Did You Know: Jammu and Kashmir is the only state in India where Article 370 of Indian Constitution is applicable.
-This article gives autonomous status to Jammu Kashmir.
-Due to this, the Parliament of India can neither increase nor decrease the borders of Jammu Kashmir!
+Did You Know: Jammu and Kashmir is the only state in India which once was governed under the Article 370 of Indian Constitution.
+This article gave autonomous status to Jammu Kashmir.
+Due to this, the Parliament of India could neither increase nor decrease the borders of Jammu Kashmir!

 Legislation of Jammu Kashmir